cilium/community/SIG.md

 1. Fill out the template for your SIG
 1. Update sigs.yaml with the individuals holding the roles as defined in the template.
 1. Create a pull request with a draft of your charter.md and sigs.yaml changes.
 Communicate it within your SIG and get feedback as needed.
-1. Send the SIG Charter out for review to the Cilium Committers.
+1. Send the SIG Charter out for review to the Cilium Committers (see the [approval process](#sig-charter-approval-process) below).
 1. Once accepted, the Committers will ratify the PR by merging it.

 ### Steps to update an existing SIG charter